Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Basics

 \begin{definition} The \textbf{bottleneck distance}, $d_B : \DD \times \DD \longrightarrow [0,\infty)$, is given by

-\end{definition} It has been shown that $d_B$ defines a metric on $\DD$ (\cite{Cohen-Steiner2007}), and that $\DD$ is the metric completion of $\DD_0$ (\cite{blumberg2014robust}).
+\end{definition} It has been shown that $d_B$ defines a metric on $\DD$ \cite{Cohen-Steiner2007}, and that $\DD$ is the metric completion of $\DD_0$ \cite{blumberg2014robust}.

-We assume in this paper that all persistence points are finite.
-That is, we discount the existence of any homology classes that live forever of the form $[a,\infty)$.
-However, we do allow for infinitely many points in our persistence diagrams.
+For simplicity (though without loss of generality) we assume in this paper that all persistence points are finite; i.e.~for each point $(b,d)$ in the diagram, the lifetime $d-b$ is finite.
+That is, we discount homological features with infinite lifetime which occur when $d = \infty$.
 The assumptions on $\DD$ make it so that the bottleneck distance is still finite between diagrams in $\DD$.
-In particular, this comes from the fact that for every $D= (S,\mu)\in \DD$,
+In particular, this comes from the triangular inequality and the fact that